On voting rules satisfying false-name-proofness and participation: Results

 \subsection{Universal domain}

-Our first result shows that if the identity of a voter changes while the ballot remains the same, the outcome of the rule remains unchanged.
-This result is instrumental in proving one of our main findings: that any false-name-proof voting rule satisfying participation must also be anonymous.
+Our first result shows that if the identity of a voter changes while the preference remains the same, the outcome of the rule remains unchanged.
+This result is instrumental in proving one of our main findings: that any false-name-proof voting rule satisfying participation is anonymous.
 Let $\mathscr{D}\subseteq \mathscr{U}_\mathcal{A}$, that is, a generic subset of the universal domain.

 \begin{proposition} Let $f:\mathscr{D}^{\mathcal{N}} \longrightarrow \mathcal{A}$ be a voting rule that satisfies \emph{false-name-proofness} and \emph{participation}.
 Let $N \in \mathcal{N}$, $i\in N$, and $P_N \in \mathscr{D}^N$.
 Then, if $i^\star \notin N$ and $P_{i^\star} \in \mathscr{D}$ is such that $P_{i^\star}=P_i$, it is the case that $f( P_{(N\cup\{i^\star\})\setminus\{i\}})=f(P_N).$ \end{proposition}